 Dogs over 6 months of age get all the above plus a Heartworm test & pills, a Rabies Vaccine and have had spay or neuter surgery.

 All dogs are fed a high quality, all natural dog food.
 They are given lots of love and attention in their foster homes!
 All puppies are well socialized with people, kids, other dogs and some even with cats!
 They are fostered in homes and are treated like family members.
 We will tell you anything we know or have learned about the dog.
-With your adoption you can take your adoption papers to Petco and get a coupon book with $170 worth of money saving coupons.

 A lifetime of love!